 Emir of Dubai

 According to Forbes, Mohammed bin Rashid Al Maktoum is the biggest spender in the history of horse racing.
-The dedicated equine aficionado, who is still chasing Kentucky Derby spoils, has purchased high-end stables across the world.
+The dedicated equine aficionado has purchased high-end stables across the globe.
 Aside from his role of ruler of Dubai, his highness doubles as the prime minister of the United Arab Emirates.

 Among the wealthiest places in the world, Dubai was built on oil money.
 Today, however, the most extravagant city in the Middle East — and, arguably, the world — boasts a diverse economy.
-The city and emirate is a leader in construction, the internet, media and the pursuit of a whole menu of innovations — from flying cars to colonization of Mars.
+The city and emirate has become a haven for startups in recent years.

 Khalifa bin Zayed Al Nahyan Net Worth: $18 Billion